mulle-nat/mulle-brew/README.md

 `libz.1.2.11.dylib`.
 3. The library should now appear in the "Project navigator".
 Drag it into the **"Copy Bundle Resources"** build phase of your app.
+4. Add the header directory `addictions/include` to the **Header Search Paths"** " (`HEADER_SEARCH_PATHS`) build setting of your project or target.
+As an alternative you can run `mulle-brew xcode -a` to do this step for you.
-4. Build and it should work.
-Test the relocatability of your app by copying it to your Desktop and starting the app from there.
+4. Build the app and it should work.
+Test the relocatability of your app by copying it to your Desktop and starting it from there.

 ### Example: MulleBrewApp